nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 2. The FHIR messaging infrastructure wraps the VRDR document in a FHIR message and sends it to the NCHS FHIR messaging infrastructure.

 3. The NCHS FHIR messaging infrastructure validates the syntax of the received FHIR message and extracts the VRDR document.
 The NCHS FHIR messaging infrastructure does one of:
-    a.
-Acknowledges the message in the case that the VRDR document could be extracted successfully, or
+  - Acknowledges the message in the case that the VRDR document could be extracted successfully, or
-    b.
-Reports an error in the case that the VRDR document could not be extracted successfully.
+  - Reports an error in the case that the VRDR document could not be extracted successfully.

 4. The NCHS FHIR messaging infrastructure submits the VRDR document to NVSS for processing.
 The NVSS FHIR adaptor converts the VRDR document into the desired internal format for processing.

 5. NVSS analyzes the death report:
-    a.
-If the death report can be processed, NVSS codes the cause of death and races and ethnicities of the decedent and generates one or two responses^[Cause of death coding can be undertaken separately to race and ethnicity coding and responses for the two activities can be delivered separately.] for delivery to the jurisdiction.
+  - If the death report can be processed, NVSS will generate two coding responses: one for the cause of death and one for the decedent race and ethnicity. ^[Cause of death coding occurs separate from the race and ethnicity coding.
+The coding responses are delivered separately.]
-    b.
-If the death report cannot be processed, NVSS generates an error report response.
+  - If the death report cannot be processed, NVSS generates an error report response.
-    c.
-In either case the NVSS FHIR adaptor maps the response to FHIR and submits it to the NCHS FHIR messaging infrastructure for delivery.
+  - In either case the NVSS FHIR adaptor maps the response to FHIR and submits it to the NCHS FHIR messaging infrastructure for delivery.

 6. The NCHS FHIR messaging infrastructure wraps the response in a FHIR message and sends it to the jurisdiction FHIR messaging infrastructure.